-A colorful parade through historic downtown Grass Valley and the Sierra foothills’ largest aerial fireworks display top the 2015 Fourth of July celebration in Nevada County.
+A colorful parade in historic downtown Nevada City and the Sierra foothills’ largest aerial fireworks display top the 2016 Fourth of July celebration in Nevada County.

 © photo: Joe Anderson

-The parade will be Saturday, July 4th at 10am which will include approx. 75 entries.
-The festive parade winds through downtown Grass Valley.
+The parade will be Monday, July 4th at 11am which will include approx. 75 entries.
+The festive parade makes its way down Broad Street in downtown Nevada City.
 Parade-goers are advised to bring lawn chairs and arrive early to find a good vantage point.

 The Nevada County Concert Band performs a curbside pre-parade concert an hour prior to the parade, and continues to provide intermittent music throughout the parade.